 DAPs such as Whatfix also allow you to identify Flow exits or Flow failures, that is, why users failed to complete certain workflows within an app.
 Fixing Flow failures helps boost user adoption too.

 Digital transformation means investing in digital technologies to transform your business model, the way you interact with customers, as well as internal processes.
 As your industry and customer needs evolve, digital transformation helps you keep pace with changing demands and stay relevant.
 93% of executives in one McKinsey survey said digital transformation is key to achieving a business’ strategic objectives.

 To drive digital transformation for your business, you need to overcome the digital adoption challenges and become successful digital adoption.
 When your employees are enthusiastic about digital changes and receive sufficient training and onboarding for new tools, they’ll be more likely to use digital technologies effectively and drive results for your business.

-A DAP can help you overcome common digital adoption challenges at scale.
-Want to see how?
-Sign up for a personalized demo of Whatfix today.
+With Whatfix’s DAP, overcome common digital adoption challenges at scale.
+See for yourself by scheduling a personalized demo of Whatfix today.